 But then there is also “The Dreaming,” a song I first heard in the summer of 1982 on Radio 1’s Round Table show.
 It was that week’s guess-the-artist mystery record – and nobody got who it was – and as I listened, the sky suddenly darkened and showered down intense rain for the record’s duration before receding.
 So there has always been this air of ominosity about the song for me, the sense of encroaching, nightmarish apocalypse.
 Now I note the song’s similarity in construction and arrangement to Peter Gabriel’s “The Rhythm Of The Heat” (from just a couple of months later) and how much Bush’s deliberately awry Australian voice makes her sound like the younger Kylie.

 But I also now note the unsettling presence of hidden evil in the record itself.
-He’s on it, probably helped inspire it – a formerly trusted, reliable family entertainer who we now know to be a rather nasty piece of work (and the question mark still hovers over one of the backing singers on “Breathing” as well) – and even though he himself is not particularly noticeable, playing the droning didgeridoo (other voices sound like, but are not, him), he does cast a sinister shadow, like a dreaming Mr Hyde, over the soundscape.
+He’s on it, probably helped inspire it – a formerly trusted, reliable family entertainer who we now know to be a rather nasty piece of work – and even though he himself is not particularly noticeable, playing the droning didgeridoo (other voices sound like, but are not, him), he does cast a sinister shadow, like a dreaming Mr Hyde, over the soundscape.
 Despite his presence, “The Dreaming” nevertheless ends up sounding like an uncommonly lucid nightmare, yet its nature is fully in keeping with the far from reassuring music we hear elsewhere on this record.
 Perhaps all those people returning The Whole Story to today’s chart put “Running Up That Hill” on repeat, but that in itself had little to do with the rest of 1985; step forward, step BACK, but otherwise stay still, wait…for the ghost train…or deliverance.